pfpimenta/python_exercises_unitn/README.md

     * 4a) Bar plot - average execution time

 *Bonus*: Find outliers in the data, and generate the plots without them.

+## Exercise 3 - Classic ML

+*Objective*: Introduction to typical Machine Learning workflow

+*Task Description*:
+1) Load train data and test data from a CSV file
+2) Fit (train) models on the train data: Linear Regression and Decision Tree
+3) Evaluate each model on the test data
+4) Compare the evaluation results

+## Exercise 4 - Convolutional Neural Networks

+*Objective*: Train and evaluate a CNN for an image classification task

+*Task Description*:
+* 1) Load and visualize the MNIST dataset
+* 2) Define the LeNet5 model
+* 3) Train
+* 4) Evaluate
+* extra: compute the confusion matrix and find the most common mistake made by the model (for example: predicts 8s as 3s)